1npo/frigate/docs/manual.md

 #### Rolling Phase

-A hand begins with the rolling phase.
-Perks can be sold, and active perks can be triggered, at any time during the rolling phase.
+Each hand begins with the rolling phase.
 You must enter a hand into a slot on your scorecard by the end of the rolling phase.
 Each slot can only be played once per round.

 1. Roll all your dice to determine your hand
 2. Choose either to play your hand, or re-roll one or more of your dice